Dental Surgery FAQs

 As with any surgery, however, it is essential that patients, as key members of their healthcare team, take an active role in their treatment choices and ask the following questions before selecting a dental specialist and office for their procedure.

 Please review the following questions below.
-Call our office with your questions for Dr. Hurst, Dr. Tate or Dr. Shirley about your upcoming procedure: Nacogdoches Oral Surgery Office Phone Number 936-569-1111.
+Call our office with your questions for Dr. Hurst or Dr. Tate about your upcoming procedure: Nacogdoches Oral Surgery Office Phone Number 936-569-1111.

 1. What are the dental provider’s qualifications?

 Any dental procedure that requires general anesthesia is surgery and should be performed by a surgeon specifically trained in its administration and use.
 Oral and maxillofacial surgeons complete a minimum 4-year, hospital-based residency following dental school, during which they train alongside anesthesiology residents on the anesthesia service.
 Throughout their residency they hone their anesthesia skills in both hospital and outpatient surgical settings.